blobaa/bba-did-method-specification/docs/markdown/spec.md

 *DID deactivation workflow*

 The DID controller only needs to set the state field of the DID attestation to `i`, which sets the DID to inactive.
 An inactive DID cannot be reactivated and is locked in this state.
-A sample transaction is available [here](https://testardor.jelurida.com/index.html?account=ARDOR-YQ26-W5RK-6ATW-G9HRT&chain=IGNIS&modal=transaction_info_modal&fullhash=3149f135e6121534878dbd7ef6a17cf274c0ac07e282607621a2078dec148b46).
+A sample transaction can be found [here](https://testardor.jelurida.com/index.html?account=ARDOR-YQ26-W5RK-6ATW-G9HRT&chain=IGNIS&modal=transaction_info_modal&fullhash=3149f135e6121534878dbd7ef6a17cf274c0ac07e282607621a2078dec148b46).

 ### Read (Resolve)

-The DID resolution process for solving a `baa` DID consists mainly of three tasks, as shown below.
+The DID resolution process for solving `baa` DIDs consists mainly of three tasks, as shown below.

 ![](../plantuml/out/did-resolve.svg)